mjasim/chromatify/README.md

 Backend - Python backend (probably turn into a flask application)

-Frontend - Javascript + HTML + CSS (will be hosted in UMass server)
+Frontend - JavaScript + HTML + CSS (will be hosted in UMass server)